kora-projects/kora-docs/mkdocs/docs/v2/en/guides/cache.md

 This is why the same AOP rule matters here too:

-- in Java, the annotated service class must not be `final`
+- in Java, the annotated service class must not be `final`, and annotated methods must be neither `final` nor `private`
 - in Kotlin, the annotated service class and annotated methods must be `open`

 After you run: